ThanasisSoftwareDeveloper/ThanasisSoftwareDeveloper/README.md

 Before transitioning to software, I spent **13 years as a Project Manager & Security Officer** in the Hellenic Army (including a 12-month NATO mission abroad), and **9 years** handling 200+ technical customer issues per day.
 I also **co-founded an online education platform** that reached 40,000+ students, 1,800+ teachers, and €3,000/month revenue within one year.

-This means I don't just write code — I understand **operations, security, user pain points**, and what it takes to ship something that works under real-world conditions.
+This means I don't just write code, I understand **operations, security, user pain points**, and what it takes to ship something that works under real-world conditions.

 ---